 Most residential properties have a primary entry facing M Street, with more variation among commercial and civic buildings.
-In addition, there is considerable variation in the width of front setbacks.
-New infill should be constructed to continue the frontage and setbacks
+In addition, there is considerable variation in the width of front sothages.
+Now infill should be constructed to continue the form mature landscaping setbacks.
+New infill should be constructed to continue the frontage and setbacks found in the Village Center further along M Street into the corridor area to create a street wall of buildings.

-View to west near 6th St. of homes on M Street, showing varied setbacks and mature landscaping found in the Village Center further along M Street into the corridor area to create a street wall of buildings.
+View to west near 6th St. of homes on M Street, showing varied setbacks and